zscr/RaDeCC_Reader/Instructions.md

 - *spike_sensitivity* : The threshold of counts in a time interval that determines whether a spike is anomalous or not.

-## Information for the directory builder:
+## Information for the directory builder

 	- *sample_type*: This is the sample naming convention e.g. if your first sample is sample001 and your second is sample002 then sample_type is 'sample'
 	- *number_of_samples*: The is the number of samples (1-999).

-##Information for the detector efficiency calculations:
+##Information for the detector efficiency calculations

 	- *thstd*: This is the filename identifier for Thorium-228 standards e.g. 'thstd' in the filename 'thstd-250119-detector1.txt'
 	- *acstd*: This is the filename identifier for Actinium-227 standards e.g. 'acstd' in the filename 'acstd-250119-detector1.txt'